KwanLab/Autometa/docs/source/install.rst

     # Navigate to the directory where you need to clone Autometa
     cd $HOME
-    # Clone the autimeta git repository
+    # Clone the Autometa repository
     git clone https://github.com/KwanLab/Autometa.git
     # Navigate into the cloned repository
-    cd $HOME/Autometa
+    cd Autometa
     # This will tag the image as jason-c-kwan/autometa:<your current branch>
     make image

 Testing Autometa
 ================

-You can also check the installation using autometa's built in unit tests.This is not at all necessary and is primarily meant for development and debuggging purposes.
-To run the tests however, you'll first need to install the following packages and download the test dataset.
+You can also check the installation using autometa's built-in unit tests.
+This is not at all necessary and is primarily meant for development and debugging purposes.
+To run the tests, however, you'll first need to install the following packages and download the test dataset.

 .. code-block:: bash